retched/ZC-USPSRestful/README.md

 - 0.1.0
  First "release".
 - 0.0.0
   _Development version.
 This version contains an incomplete thought and should not be used in production unless you are sure what you are doing.
 The version from the ZenCart Module database [was only a placeholder](https://www.zen-cart.com/showthread.php?230478-pluginID-of-yet-to-be-submitted-encapsulated-plugin).
-Pulling from the Repository is not recommended._
+Pulling from the repository is not recommended.
+Use the [Releases](releases) instead._

 ## Additional Links